aomlomics/tourmaline/README.md

 ./tourmaline.sh --step [qaqc,repseqs,taxonomy] --configfile [config1,config2,config3] --cores N
 ```

 You can still run individual snakemake rules as before.
 Each of the three steps (explained more below) has it's own Snakefile, so you must specify the correct snakefile when running an individual rule.

+#### Providing externally-generated data

+Unlike Tourmaline V1, you can start any of the 3 workflow steps with data from an external program, so long as it is formatted correctly.
+For example, if you already have ASV sequences and just want to assign taxonomy with Tourmaline, you can format them for QIIME2 (code to help with this below) and just provide the file path in your config file.

 ## Overview